Academic and Professional Preparation for Becoming a Minister

 Areas of Professional Competence

-- Worship, Preaching, Music Aesthetics: Candidates are expected to know the theory and art of worship, preaching and rites of passage, and have experience in conducting religious ceremonies.
+- Worship, Music, Aesthetics, and Preaching: Candidates are expected to know the theory and art of worship, preaching and rites of passage, and have experience in conducting religious ceremonies.

 - Pastoral Care and Counseling: Candidates should be familiar with theories, techniques and issues related to pastoral counseling, and be able to demonstrate ability in pastoral counseling.
 One unit of Clinical Pastoral Education is required.